jacqueline-he/catchy./README.md

 - [x] User can view about popup page
 - [x] Background color changes dynamically based on current user's profile picture

-## Video Walkthrough

-A more comprehensive video walkthrough of all the app features can be found [here](https://youtu.be/gf21rzDk0N8).

 ## Credits